Skip to main content

 3. Submit the enrolment - The ECD submits an enrolment notice to Centrelink via HubHello.

-5. Secure enrolment – If you accept an offer, we’ll send a formal letter detailing the next steps.
-This includes submitting a birth certificate, proof of immunisation and a security deposit to secure your childcare placement.
+5. Secure enrolment - If you accept an offer, we’ll send a formal letter detailing the next steps.
+This includes submitting a birth certificate, proof of immunisation and a security deposit to secure your childcare place.

 Once the enrolment is completed and approved your entitlements can be calculated, and payments made.
 If there are no vacancies, we can add you to the waiting list.